 This decision adopts a system average approach to calculating unspecified distribution deferral avoided costs.
-We agree that the five-step approach developed by Staff in the White Paper (Method 1) will best calculate the
+We agree that the five-step approach developed by Staff in the White Paper (Method 1) will best calculate the unspecified distribution deferral avoided costs.
+However, as discussed below, more utility data is needed to develop the avoided distribution costs.

 The Staff Proposal explains that the current Avoided Cost Calculator uses marginal cost values from utilities' general rate case phase two proceedings.
 In R.14-06-013, Staff developed information related to the impact of distributed energy resources on the distribution system in its White Paper.
-As described in the Staff Proposal, the White Paper defines two types of avoided costs (specified and unspecified) with respect to the distribution system.
-Specified deferral avoided costs are Distribution Deferral Opportunity Report avoided costs, which represent the value of deferring distribution investment projects through the addition of distributed energy resources or other load reducing measures that are above and beyond utility expected distributed energy resources growth adopted in the project area.82 Unspecified deferral avoided costs are avoided costs that reflect the increased need for capacity projects that would have occurred if there were less distributed energy resources growth embedded in the utility base forecasts.83
+As described in

 We begin with the specified distribution deferral avoided costs.
-The Staff Proposal asserts that because new incremental distributed energy resources for specified deferrals are implemented through the Distribution Investment Deferral Framework, specified distribution deferral costs should not be included in the Avoided Cost Calculator.84 The specified deferral value calculates avoided costs using the distribution deferral methodology.85 No party opposes this proposal.86 However, the Commission has already determined in the Distribution Resource Planning proceeding that new incremental distributed energy resources will be implemented through the Distribution Investment Deferral Framework.87 Hence, these costs should not be included in the Avoided Cost Calculator.
+The Staff Proposal asserts that because new incremental distributed energy resources for specified deferrals are implemented through the Distribution Investment Deferral Framework, specified distribution deferral costs should not be included in the Avoided Cost Calculator.
+The specified deferral value calculates avoided costs using the distribution deferral methodology.
+No party opposes this proposal.
+However, the Commission has already determined in the Distribution Resource Planning proceeding that new incremental distributed energy resources for specified deferrals will be implemented through the